MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-customize-title-background-and-legend.md

 ![Screenshot of the Clustered column chart with background color updated.](media/power-bi-visualization-customize-title-background-and-legend/power-bi-customize-background.png)

+Save the changes you've made and move to the next section.

-To revert all the title background customization you've done, select **Revert to default**, at the bottom of the **Background** customization pane.
+If you ever need to revert all of the changes, select **Revert to default**, at the bottom of the **Background** customization pane.

 ## Customize visualization legends